 Singing Voice Specialist

 Recent additions to his roster of students include professional theatre practitioners who are active on NYC and National Tour stages.
 Bern also teaches professional performers outside of NYC and overseas using online platforms.
-Most recently, while on the National Tour of the King and I, he taught voice privately to more than half of the cast in the show.
+While on the National Tour of the King and I, he taught voice privately to more than half of the cast in the show.
 He works with both adults and children, and is very skilled in bringing to bear vocal adjustments based on tangible tools, as well as acting adjustments that stem from intrinsic motivations and internal processes of the actor.

 As a graduate student and adjunct voice faculty member at NYU Steinhardt, he was recognized for Distinguished Leadership and Contribution in Vocal Pedagogy.
 His responsibilities in the 2019-2020 academic year include teaching private lessons to performance majors, non-majors, as well as group classes to undergraduates.

 He first started teaching voice in 2002 as a student teacher of middle-school singers and has thoroughly enjoyed helping individuals free their voices since.
-His performance credits are multi-genre, with experience in Opera and Oratorio, Music Theater, Jazz, as well as large and small ensemble work, including contemporary acapella and Barbershop.
+His performance credits are multi-genre, with experience in Opera and Oratorio, Music Theater, Jazz, Pop/Rock as well as large and small ensemble work, including contemporary acapella and Barbershop.

 Bern’s main goal as a voice teacher is to free each student’s most optimal voice.
 He and his students share the common goal of letting their voice's personality and unique blend of colors show themselves more fully and with greater clarity in the repertoire they perform.
 Bern would like his students to have the most options for maximum expressivity in their art.
 He wants singing to feel good for them, physically and emotionally.
 And he would like longevity for their voices.
 These sub-goals are very much related to the main goal of uncovering the most functionally free, unhindered versions of their voices.
 Not a voice that mimics somebody else's sound, but each student’s own voice.